Vinay609/Race-Game/README.md

 A racing game made with pygame

 Use arrow keys to control your car
-There are some bugs and glitches bit will fix them soon
+There are very minor bugs and glitches but will fix them soon